Beyond Chunking: Discourse-Aware Hierarchical Retrieval for Long Document Question Answering: Experiments

 \subsection{Main Results}

-\paragraph{Generation Performance.} We conduct extensive experiments across different context lengths (200-400 words) and embedding models (SBERT and OpenAI).
-The results are shown in Table~\ref{tab:generation}, comparing our approach with baselines on QASPER and QuALITY datasets.
+\paragraph{Generation Performance.} We evaluate our approach across different context lengths (200-400 words) and embedding models (SBERT and OpenAI) on QASPER and QuALITY datasets.
+Table~\ref{tab:generation} presents the comparative results.
+The results reveal three key insights: